nexusformat/definitions/manual/source/design.rst

 			to be :index:`plotted <plotting>`.
 			Use ``signal="{dataset_name}"`` where ``{dataset_name}``
 			is the name of a field (or link to a field) in the :ref:`NXdata` group.
+			The field referred to by the *signal* attribute might be referred to as the ":index:`signal data`".

 		``long_name`` (*NX_CHAR*)
 			Defines title of signal data or axis label of dimension scale